Popularity Adjusted Block Models are Generalized Random Dot Product Graphs: Introduction

 In contrast to Block Models, neither RDPGs nor GRDPGs inherently specify distinct communities.
 However, one can easily impose community structure by assuming that the latent positions lie in distinct clusters.
 Hence, it is not surprising that Block Models can be studied by reformulating them as RDPGs or GRDPGs.
 For example, an assortative SBM (an SBM for which $P$ is positive semidefinite) is equivalent to an RDPG for which all vertices in the same community correspond to the same latent position vector.
 Likewise, the DCBM is equivalent to an RDPG for which all vertices in the same community correspond to latent position vectors that lie on a straight line.

 Because the edge probability matrix of a PABM is not necessarily positive semidefinite, a PABM is not necessarily an RDPG.
 In Section \ref{connecting-the-pabm-to-the-grdpg} we demonstrate that every PABM is in fact a specific type of GRDPG for which the latent position vectors lie in distinct orthogonal subspaces, each subspace corresponding to a community.
 This identification is our central result.
 In Section \ref{methods}, we use the geometry of the GRDPG to derive more efficient algorithms for detecting the communities and estimating the parameters in the PABM.
 We report the results of simulation studies in Section \ref{simulated-examples} and apply our methods to three well-known data sets in Section \ref{real-data-examples}.
 Section \ref{discussion} concludes.
+Proofs of Theorems 1 and 2 are provided in the body of the text while proofs of Theorems 3, 4, and 5 are provided in the Appendix.

 \hypertarget{connecting-the-popularity-adjusted-block-model-to-the-generalized-random-dot-product-graph}{